 It is important that you understand the legal effects of the settlement agreement and the impact on your employment and finances, as once you have signed it you cannot change your mind.

-Do I need a face to face appointment to complete the paperwork?
+Do I need a face to face appointment to complete the paperwork for my settlement agreement?

 We regularly advise clients on a range of issues remotely and assisting with settlement agreements is no different.

 As long as you are able to provide us with the necessary paperwork we require and have access to a telephone and email, we can advise you on the terms and effect of the settlement agreement without the need for a face to face appointment.